 This resource follows DICOM practice in using OIDs for elements such as instance type rather than codes.

 Each instance has an Attachment.
 Multiple Attachments can represent the same information, but using different approaches.
 The ImagingStudy.content.url could be a reference to a WADO-RS service that makes the instance available.
-The ImagingStudy.content.url could be a reference to a FHIR resource (Media, Composition, etc).
+The ImagingStudy.content.url could be a reference to a FHIR resource (Media, Composition, etc.).

 The use of ImagingStudy.content.data is discouraged with preference of url.